 This hook and shelf area is Russ’ “drop zone” so there’s a valet tray and hook for him here.

 L E F T W A L L

 On the opposite wall is a chalkboard and my dedicated hook where I place my bags daily.
 I’m so impressed with how much weight these hooks can hold – I always have at least one purse on here or more.

 On the chalkboard I have written out bible verses, our 2018 goals, holiday messages, “welcome home” messages, and recently a friendly reminder for everyone to pick up after themselves 😉 It’s the fist thing you see when you walk in so I love having a message from me to the family there for everyone to see.

 R E S O U R C E S

 The light I originally bought and hung in our master closet, however it just didn’t have the vibe I was going for in there.
-So I had it moved to the mudroom as it was being built and as soon as it was up I just knew this was where ti was meant to be!
-I love that it toes in with the hooks and pulls and adds some earthy interest without being too in-your-face.
+So I had it moved to the mudroom as it was being built and as soon as it was up I just knew this was where it was meant to be!
+I love that it ties in with the hooks and pulls and adds some earthy interest without being too in-your-face.

 The pulls and hooks are affordable and are such good quality.
 They’re amazing.
 Jillian from Modern Nest found them for me and I love them so much we used them in the reading nook, too.

 Hope you enjoyed the mudroom tour!
 Let me know below if you have any questions as to the design, process, or recourses.